Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Initial-Entropy Fine-Tuning

-To start, let’s talk about entropy.
+To understand Penrose’s work, let’s talk about entropy.
 You might vaguely remember hearing about it back in high school physics.
 Put simply, entropy is the rather sobering concept that nothing lasts forever.
 Everything we create eventually breaks.
 Everyone we cherish will one day pass away.
 Any semblance of order or stability we manage to build is destined to unravel over time.
 On a cosmic scale, the entire universe moves relentlessly toward a state of ultimate disorder.
-To describe and quantify this universal tendency toward decay and chaos, physicists use the term “entropy.”
-And yes, that’s not exactly uplifting!

-Entropy is often described as a measure of disorder, and it stems from the second law of thermodynamics, which is one of the most unyielding principles in nature.
-This law states that the total entropy of the universe always increases over time.
-In other words, the universe is wired to favour messiness and disarray.
-Order, meanwhile, is fragile and fleeting.
-For instance, hand making a beautiful vase might take weeks of meticulous effort, yet a single careless kick of a football shatters it in an instant.
-Similarly, the second law dictates that no machine can ever be perfectly efficient—every system wastes some energy during its processes.
-Ultimately, any structure that arises in the universe, from a star blazing in space to a living organism metabolising food, exists only to further dissipate energy into the cosmos.
+Physics captures this tendency in the second law of thermodynamics, one of nature’s most stubborn rules.
+It states that the total entropy of the universe increases over time.
+In other words, the universe tends toward greater disorder, while order remains fragile and temporary.
+One consequence is that no machine can be perfectly efficient: every real process dissipates energy, reducing the energy available for future work.
+Ultimately, any structure that arises in the universe, from a star blazing in space to a living organism metabolising food, persists only by dispersing energy into the wider cosmos.

 The story of entropy began around 200 years ago with French engineer Sadi Carnot, who, in 1824, explored the limits of heat engine efficiency and discovered that some energy is always lost as heat during energy conversion.
 Later, German physicist Rudolf Clausius formalised these ideas, laying the groundwork for the second law of thermodynamics.
 In 1865, Clausius coined the term “entropy,” from the Greek entropē (meaning “transformation”), to describe energy’s natural tendency to degrade and become less available for work.
 He also noted that in any spontaneous process, entropy never decreases.
 Austrian physicist Ludwig Boltzmann then linked entropy to the microscopic behaviour of particles.
-He showed that entropy isn’t just about wasted energy, it’s about the vast number of ways a system’s components (its “microstates”) can arrange themselves to produce the same overall appearance (its “microstate”).
+He showed that entropy isn’t just about wasted energy, it’s about the vast number of ways a system’s components (its “microstates”) can arrange themselves to produce the same overall appearance (its “macrostate”).
 Boltzmann revealed that disorder is statistically favoured because there are far more disordered arrangements than ordered ones.
-His work bridged thermodynamics and statistical mechanics, highlighting how entropy connects probabilities, energy distribution, and the natural drift toward disorder.

-Sir Roger Penrose wanted to determine the probability of our universe having the low-entropy, highly ordered arrangement of matter observed today.
+As a mathematician, Penrose sought to determine the probability of our universe having this precise arrangement.
 He understood that by answering this question, he could gauge the fine-tuning of the initial arrangement of matter and energy at the beginning of the universe.
-Penrose concluded that the formation of a universe like ours required an astoundingly improbable low-entropy set of initial conditions.
-Penrose used principles from thermodynamics, general relativity, and cosmology to analyse the initial conditions of the universe.
-He considered the gravitational degrees of freedom related to the distribution of matter and energy at the beginning of the universe.
-By comparing the phase space volume corresponding to the observed low-entropy state to the total phase space volume of all possible configurations, Penrose could estimate the probability of our universe starting in the highly ordered, low-entropy state that it did.
-Considering the vast range of potential entropy values for the early universe, he calculated that the likelihood of a universe possessing initial conditions conducive to life is 1 in 10^(10^123).[ii]
+Using principles from thermodynamics, general relativity, and cosmology, he analysed the gravitational degrees of freedom related to how matter and energy were distributed.
+He compared the phase space volume corresponding to the observed state against all possible configurations.
+Considering the range of potential entropy values for the early universe, he calculated that the likelihood of a universe possessing initial conditions conducive to life is 1 in 10^(10^123).[v]
 That is 10 raised to the 10th power (or 10 billion) raised again to the 123rd power.
 That’s a big number.

-For comparison, physicists estimate there are about 1080 elementary particles in the entire universe, which is practically nothing compared to Penrose’s figure of 10^(10^123).
+For comparison, physicists estimate there are about 1080 elementary particles in the entire universe, which is practically nothing compared to Penrose’s figure.
 Even if all matter in the universe were converted into paper, this would still be insufficient to print the number of zeros required to express this probability as a percentage.
-In other words, Penrose’s calculated entropy suggests that, among the nearly infinite potential configurations of mass and energy at the universe’s beginning, only a minute fraction would lead to a universe resembling ours where life is possible.
+In other words, among the nearly infinite potential configurations at the universe’s beginning, only a minute fraction would lead to a cosmos resembling ours where life is possible.

 Theistic Proposal for Fine-Tuning